bluemarblepayroll/burner/README.md

 * **collection/objects_to_arrays** [mappings]: Convert an array of objects to an array of arrays.
 * **collection/shift** [amount]: Remove the first N number of elements from an array.
 * **collection/transform** [attributes, exclusive, separator]: Iterate over all objects and transform each key per the attribute transformers specifications.
 If exclusive is set to false then the current object will be overridden/merged.
 Separator can also be set for key path support.
 This job uses (Realize)[https://github.com/bluemarblepayroll/realize], which provides its own extendable value-transformation pipeline.
+* **collection/unpivot** [pivot_set]: Take an array of objects and unpivot specific sets of keys into rows.
+Under the hood it uses [HashMath's Unpivot class](https://github.com/bluemarblepayroll/hash_math#unpivot-hash-key-coalescence-and-row-extrapolation).

 #### De-serialization